Skip to main content

 Separate from RFCs, the HTML5 standard specifies a regular expression with which browsers should validate inputs for <input type="email" /> form fields.

-Some libraries declare that they implement RFC 5321 or RFC 5322 or the HTML5 standard, but most intentionally or unintentionally don’t strictly follow either.
+Some libraries declare that they implement RFC 5321 or RFC 5322 or the HTML5 standard, but many intentionally or unintentionally don’t strictly follow either.

 LibraryCorrectFalse NegativesFalse Positives